TheOdinProject/curriculum/ruby_on_rails/mailers_advanced_topics/mailers.md

 In the reading you'll see how to send mail using your Gmail account, but if you're building a real application you'll obviously want something a bit more robust.
 There are several leading players in the space of sending your email for you.
 Their whole job is to handle getting your mail delivered and opened so you can focus on building your application.

 [SendGrid](https://addons.heroku.com/sendgrid#1500000) is the provider used with this website for delivering welcome emails and the like and it's pretty straightforward on Heroku.

-See the [documentation here](https://devcenter.heroku.com/articles/sendgrid), as well as [SendGrid's own documentation](https://docs.sendgrid.com/for-developers/sending-email/rubyonrails), which includes instructions for how you should set up your `config/environment.rb` file to get ActionMailer to interface with them.
+See [Heroku's documentation on Twilio SendGrid](https://devcenter.heroku.com/articles/sendgrid), as well as [SendGrid's own documentation](https://docs.sendgrid.com/for-developers/sending-email/rubyonrails), which includes instructions for how you should set up your `config/environment.rb` file to get ActionMailer to interface with them.
 You will need to use environment variables (or the `figaro` gem) again to avoid hard coding your password and username.

 Pricing for this, as most things, is free up until a certain usage tier.
 While you're building toy apps, it will do just fine.
 Other options are out there like [MailGun](https://www.mailgun.com/), [Mailchimp](https://mailchimp.com/) and [Postmark](https://postmarkapp.com/).